 I saw this again when we visited a middle school.
 The entire country was eagerly preparing for the king’s birthday celebration, which is a national holiday.
 Groups of students were rehearsing all over the campus.
 Boys belted out folk songs as they energetically performed dances; girls were practicing to recorded music; coed groups went through their paces in a fun yet purposeful manner—all unsupervised.

 The next day we attended the national celebration of the king’s birthday in the stadium in Thimphu.
 Student dancers from the country’s high schools performed for government officials, the assembled spectators, and (via television) the entire nation.
 The final presentation ended with the dancers forming the letters GNH in the center of the stadium.
 Afterward, they invited the audience onto the field to participate in the concluding ceremonial dance, Tashi Leybey.
 The stadium was flooded with participants—old and young, officials and regular folk.
 They danced together and sang, soliciting divine blessings for long life, prosperity, and happiness.

-Karen Greenspan, a dance researcher and writer in New York City, visited Bhutan on a custom trip crafted by GeoEx, including a series of lessons and discussions with artists of the Royal Academy of Performing Arts (RAPA).
+Karen Greenspan, a dance researcher and writer in New York City, visited Bhutan on a Custom Trip crafted by GeoEx that included a series of lessons and discussions with artists of the Royal Academy of Performing Arts (RAPA).
 This article was originally published in Natural History Magazine and is reprinted here with permission.